Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 This command instructs nodectl to prepare your p12 keystore or another file of your choosing to be downloaded directly by the Node Administrator’s non-root account.
 This is a useful command for backup procedures.

-Your p12 file(s) or the specified file will be located, copied to the root of the Node Administrator’s user directory, and have its permissions changed to allow retrieval directly from the Node Administrator’s account.
+Your p12 file(s) or the specified file will be located, copied to the root (beginning) of the Node Administrator’s user directory, and have its permissions changed to allow retrieval directly from the Node Administrator’s account.

 Nodes built with recommended security practices cannot retrieve a p12 file or other files created by nodectl using the non-root user.
 This command provides a solution to this restriction.